shawyunz/XampleControl/README.md

 # XampleControl

-A collection of Xamarin customized widgets.
+A collection of Xamarin customized widgets (hopefully, without Nuget pkgs).

 ## 01 Animated Counter

-According to the license, the font files are not uploaded on Git.
+Kind of a wheel effect animation for counting.

+## 02 On-Screen keyboard

+On-Screen keys and fake entries.